Last Updated April 19, 2021

-With Bluetooth capabilities, you can use this test kit to test your blood sugar and ketone levels, perfect if you are diabetic, want to monitor your blood sugar, or are on the keto diet.
-You can even combine the two tests to gain valuable insight into what is going on inside your body.
+With Bluetooth capabilities, you can use this test kit to test both your blood sugar and ketone levels.
+This device is perfect if you are diabetic, want to monitor your blood sugar, or are on the keto diet.
+You can even combine both tests to gain valuable insight into what is going on inside your body.
 The free smartphone app lets you sync your readings to your phone and integrates with other health apps.

 For those who are techno-phobic, don’t worry; the app includes auto coding and is extremely intuitive.
-It has a large memory capacity, enough to hold 1,000 tests, and there are individually wrapped strips to maintain sterility and integrity.
+It has a large memory capacity, enough to hold 1,000 test results, and there are individually wrapped strips to maintain sterility and integrity.

-A great test kit for those who want more than just blood sugar level testing.
+This is a great test kit if you’re looking for more than just blood sugar level testing.

 If you are new to the game and want something that is easy to use, then this starter kit has everything that you would ever need.
 With lots of accessories and an intuitive system, you won’t have to worry about user manuals and online tutorials.

-In the kit, you have the diabetes monitor, 100 test strips, 100 lancets, a lancing device, control solution, manual, logbook, and a handy carry case.
+In the kit, you have the main device, 100 test strips, 100 lancets, a lancing device, control solution, manual, logbook, and a handy carry case.
 The device is so easy to use that you won’t even need to consult the manual, though we always recommend that you do.

-The tests are extremely accurate, and you will have the results in 5 seconds.
+The results are extremely accurate, and you will have them in 5 seconds.
 There is also second chance sampling, a handy addition when you are still getting used to a new system.
 There is no coding, daily alarm reminders for those who appreciate the reminder, saved pre- and post-meal glucose level tests, and 7, 14, and 30-day averages.

-An excellent kit that is easier to sue than most.
+This is an excellent meter that is easier to use than most.

-What to Look for When Purchasing a Glucose Meter
+What to Look for When Purchasing the Best of the Best Glucose Meter

 If you are suffering from health issues, and need to check your blood sugar levels to help treat this issue, then it is worth looking into your health insurance.
 If you can claim part or all of the cost, then you can spend your money on something more enjoyable too.